-On my return to Japan in 1992, one of my neighbors was working as a model.
-When I met Michael, the first thing that struck me was wow this guy looked like a model.
-He was from Norway, good looking, young and had an aura of confidence about him.
-Michael was very carefree and seemed to take life one day at a time, not worrying so much about things like paying the rent or what he would be doing next year.
+When I first moved to Tokyo in 1987 one of my neighbors was working as a model.
+When I met Alex, the first thing that struck me was wow this guy looked like a model.
+He was from Sweden, good looking, young and had an aura of confidence about him.
+Alex was carefree and seemed to take life one day at a time, not worrying so much about things like paying the rent or what he would be doing next year.

-After getting to know him better, I learned that Michael sometimes earned ¥800,000 to ¥1 million in a good month.
-In other months he might only earn ¥50,000 to ¥100,000.
-It did not really seem to matter as Michael enjoyed the free time hanging out around Tokyo.
+After getting to know him better, I learned that Alex sometimes earned Y800,000 to Y1 million in a good month.
+In other months he might only earn Y50,000 to Y100,000.
+It did not really seem to matter as Alex enjoyed the free time hanging out around Tokyo.
 To hear him explain it, it all depended on how much visibility your pictures got.
 If you get on a bulletin board, then you get so much for that; if you get on TV you get more; you get so much for a magazine shot and so on.

-Michael was very proud of his coffee shot, a large photo of him drinking coffee which appeared on bulletin boards all over Tokyo.
+Alex was very proud of his coffee shot, a large photo of him drinking coffee which appeared on bulletin boards all over Tokyo.
 I never actually saw it, but to hear him talk about it so much I am sure many Japanese knew him to be the guy drinking the coffee.
-Michael also appeared regularly in some of the young men's fashion magazines like Hot Dog and Fine Boys.
-Of course I would have never noticed this, but he was always ready to show his latest work.
-It was also interesting that he got fan mail through these magazines.
+Alex also appeared regularly in some of the young men's fashion magazines like Hot Dog and Fine Boys.
+Of course I would have never noticed this, but he always had a magazine nearby to show his latest work.
+It was also interesting that he got fan mail from ladies through these magazines.